Evermore: Distribution and singles

 Paul McCartney (pictured in 2019) delayed the release of his album McCartney III by one week out of respect to Swift's release of Evermore.

-The standard edition of Evermore was released on December 11, 2020, to download and on streaming platforms, via Republic Records.
+The standard edition of Evermore was released on December 11, 2020, for download and on streaming platforms, through Republic Records.
 Due to the surprise release and the time it took to manufacture physical albums, Evermore had delayed releases on physical formats: the CD edition was released on December 18, 2020; followed by cassette on February 12, 2021; and vinyl LP on May 28, 2021.
 The deluxe edition, which contains the two bonus tracks previously relegated to physical releases, was made available for streaming on January 7, 2021.
 A limited number of autographed CDs were sold at select independent record stores.
 Swift released three streaming-exclusive playlists, each consisting of six tracks taken from Evermore and Folklore, and described them as "chapters" based on the songs' collective theme: Dropped Your Hand While Dancing, Forever Is the Sweetest Con, and Ladies Lunching.

-Evermore was supported by three singles, each released to a different radio format in the US—a strategy Swift had implemented for Folklore.
+Evermore was supported by three singles, each released to a different radio format in the United States—a strategy Swift had implemented for Folklore.
 "Willow" was released to adult contemporary and pop radio, and its music video was unveiled the same day as the album's release.
 It was accompanied by seven official remixes.
-"Willow" debuted at number one on the Billboard Hot 100 chart and peaked atop the Adult Pop Airplay chart in the US, and it also debuted atop the Australian ARIA Singles Chart.
+"Willow" debuted at number one on the Billboard Hot 100 chart and peaked atop the Adult Pop Airplay chart in the United States, and it also debuted atop the Australian ARIA Singles Chart.
 "No Body, No Crime" was released to US country radio on January 11, via Republic in collaboration with MCA Nashville, and "Coney Island" to US adult album alternative radio on January 18, 2021, via Republic.

 Swift appeared on Jimmy Kimmel Live! on December 14, 2020, to promote Evermore; she discussed the making of both Folklore and Evermore with the host Jimmy Kimmel.
-On a December 15, 2020, episode of Howard Stern's Sirius XM radio show, the English singer-songwriter Paul McCartney revealed that Swift had shared with him the planned release Evermore on December 18 to respect McCartney's planned December 11 release of his album McCartney III.
+On a December 15, 2020, episode of Howard Stern's SiriusXM radio show, the English singer-songwriter Paul McCartney revealed that Swift had shared with him the planned release of Evermore on December 18 to respect McCartney's planned December 11 release of his album McCartney III.
 Upon learning this, McCartney decided to release his album on December 18 instead, so that Swift could move forward with her Evermore rollout as initially planned.